Tupaia (navigator): Death

 Tupaia died on 20 December 1770.
 This date is confirmed in the muster records of Endeavour.
 Other dates are suggested by the journals of Joseph Banks and James Cook.
 Joseph Banks's journal has an entry for 11 November, in which he wrote “We rece [sic] the news of Tupias death”.
 However, Banks was ill for much of his time at Batavia, and wrote many entries later on, using incorrect dates.
 James Cook's journal has an entry for 26 December, in which he wrote “we lost...
 Tupia”.
 However, this entry is a summary of several events that occurred during the stay in Batavia.

-Tupaia died from either dysentery or malaria, both of which were present aboard Endeavour during its berthing for repairs in Batavia.
+Tupaia died from either dysentery or malaria, both of which were present aboard Endeavour when berthed for repairs in Batavia.
 Cook recorded his passing in his journal: "He was a Shrewd, Sensible, Ingenious Man, but proud and obstinate which often made his situation on board both disagreeable to himself and those about him, and tended much to promote the deceases that put a period to his life."